 The trials on high yielding varieties of cereals were conducted in 30 districts while trials with indigenous varieties of cereals and cash and oilseed crops were taken up in 60 districts.
 Data of about 7200 trials were analysed and results summarised.
-The important findings are given below :-
+The important findings are given below:-

-High yielding varieties of different cereals like IR-8(rice), S-227 (wheat), CSH-I ( $\mathcal{J}owar$ ), HB-1 (Bajra) and some of the maize hybrids out-yielded the local varieties even without the application of fertilizers.
+High yielding varieties of different cereals like IR-8(rice), S-227 (wheat), CSH-I (Jowar), HB-1 (Bajra) and some of the maize hybrids out-yielded the local varieties even without the application of fertilizers.
 The average response of exotic varieties of rice to 60 kg.
 N per hectare exceeded that of the local varieties by about 200 kg. per hectare.
 The variety IR-8 was also found superior to other rice varieties in so far as its response was more consistent under varying soil and climatic conditions.
 In the case of wheat, the variety S-227(Kalyan Sona) gave a response of about 1000 kg. per hectare to 60 kg.
 N per hectare.
 An increase of about 40 to 80 per cent in the response was observed when the level of nitrogen was doubled.
 For hybrid maize, the response to 60 kg.
 N per hectare varied from 300 to 600 kg. per hectare.
-The response of about 570 kg. per hectare to the application of 120 kg.
+The response of the local varieties of maize was also of the same order.
+The bajra HB-1 gave a response of about 570 kg. per hectare to the application of 120 kg.
 N/ha in Aligarh district.
 There was no difference in the response of the hybrid and locally improved varieties.

 Application of phosphorus showed a good response on red and yellow soil of Raipur, coastal alluvial soil of Thanjavur and medium black soil of Coimbatore.
-IR-8 as well as the other locally improved varieties showed a response varying from 600 to 900 kg, per hectare to 30 kg $P_2O_5$ per, hectare.
-For wheat the response to 30 kg, $P_2O_5$ per hectare varied between 300 to 550 kg per hectare.
+IR-8 as well as the other locally improved varieties showed a response varying from

+600 to 900 kg. per hectare to 30 kg P2O5 per hectare.
+For wheat the response to 30 kg.
+P2O5 per hectare varied between 300 to 550 kg per hectare.
 The responses of other crop varieties to phosphorus were moderate.

 Potassium showed better response when it was applied in the presence of nitrogen and phosphorus in most of the districts.
-The highest response of about 1000 kg. per hectare was obtained to 30 kg. $K_2O$ per hectare with rice variety TN-1 in Shahabad district.
+The highest response of about 1000 kg. per hectare was obtained to 30 kg.
+K2O per hectare with rice variety TN-1 in Shahabad district.
 For other cereals, the responses to potash were moderate.